Meet the team

-Plant Conservation Analyst and lead, IUCN Sampled Red List Index for Plants at Kew
+Species Conservation Assessment Officer, IUCN Sampled Red List Index for Plants at Kew

-Speaking about his role in this project, Steve said “Present day human activities are pushing more plants towards extinction, but if the world’s governments take the right steps at the UN biodiversity meeting in October, we do have the potential to safeguard plant life and the creatures that depend on it.
-Plants underpin many ecosystems and the loss of key species could cause the system to collapse like a house of cards.”
+Speaking about his role in this project, Steve said “Present day human activities are pushing more plants towards extinction.
+We do have the potential to safeguard plant life and the creatures that depend on it, but we need to act now.
+Assessing the extinction risk of plants is the first step towards positive conservation outcomes.”

 Dr. Neil Brummitt